dqarias/todo-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math Magicians
+# Todo App

-> "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to:
-> - Make simple calculations.
-> - Read a random math-related quote.
+> "To Do App" is a website built with React following the React Tutorial From Scratch: A Step-by-Step Guide (2021)

 ## Built With